csbenny/GetAndCleanData/CodeBook.md

 trainset$Subject <- read.table(file=file.path(traindataset, "subject_train.txt"), col.names=c("Subject"))[[1]]
 ```

-Once we got the dataframes for train and the test set ready, we need to merge them by below statement
+Once we got the dataframes for both train and test set ready, we can simply merge them by using the `rbind` function.
 ```R
 mergedset <- rbind(trainset, testset)
 ```

-Step 2: Extracts only the measurements on the mean and standard deviation for each measurement
+### Step 2: Extracts only the measurements on the mean and standard deviation for each measurement
-As this project only concerns about the measures with mean and standard deviation, we can leverage the function 'select' available in dplyr package and the special function 'matches' to extract those measures with the matched names.
+As this project only concerns about the measures with mean and standard deviation, we can leverage the function `select` available in dplyr package and the special function `matches` to extract those measures from the merged dataframe.

 ```R
 df_with_mean_or_std <- select(mergedset, matches("mean|std|Activity|Subject", ignore.case=TRUE))
 ```

-#Step 3: Uses descriptive activity names to name the activities in thausee data set
+### Step 3: Uses descriptive activity names to name the activities in thausee data set
-As the data originated from the training label files are numerical value representing different kind of activity, we need to transform them into a human understandable way.
+As the data originated from the training label files are numerical value representing different kind of activities a particular subject performed, we need to transform them into a human understandable way.

-In order to do this, we can load the file **activity_labels.txt** and then leverage the function 'mutate' from dplyr package to make the column 'Activity' presenting with the activity name.
+In order to do this, we can load the file **activity_labels.txt** and then leverage the function `mutate` from dplyr package to make the column 'Activity' presenting with the activity name.

 ```R
 activitynames <- read.table(file=file.path(rootdata, "activity_labels.txt"))
 df_with_mean_or_std <- mutate(df_with_mean_or_std, Activity = factor(df_with_mean_or_std[["Activity"]], labels = activitynames[,2]))
 ```

-#Step 4: Appropriately labels the data set with descriptive variable names
+### Step 4: Appropriately labels the data set with descriptive variable names
-If you look at the column names of the dataframe we have in step 3, they are all in a messy way and are difficult to understand.
+If you look at the column names of the dataframe we have in step 3, they are all with different uppercase or even containing dot characters.
-We need to make them all in lowercase and remove any dot if there are.
+We need to make them all in lowercase and remove any dots if there are.

-This can be archieved by using the functions `tolower` and `gsub` to perform the tidy up operation
+This can be done by using the functions `tolower` and `gsub` to perform this tidy up operation
 ```R
 colnames(df_with_mean_or_std) <- gsub("\\.","", tolower(colnames(df_with_mean_or_std)))
 ```

-#Step 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
+### Step 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
 After step 4, the dataframe is already in a good shape for performing any summary/aggregation operation in order to generate the data we are interested.

 This project would like to know the average value for each of the variables for each activity and each subject.